mcandre/genetics/README.md

-# genetics - A Genetic Algorithm library in Haskell
+# genetics - a Genetic Algorithm library in Haskell

 # EXAMPLE